prosysscience/JSSEnv/README.md

 python setup.py
 ```

-Once installed, the environment will be available in your OpenAi's gym environment:
+Once installed, the environment will be available in your OpenAi's gym environment and can be used to train a reinforcement learning agent:

 ```python
 import gym